2018210744/starter-hugo-research-group/content/en/publication/Distributed Joint Source-Channel Polar Coding/index.md

 publication: "IEEE International Symposium on Information Theory "
 publication_short: "IEEE ISIT"

-abstract: In this paper, we propose a new class of distributed joint source-channel coding (DJSCC) methods,
+abstract: In this paper, we propose a new class of distributed joint source-channel coding (DJSCC) methods, namely triple polar codes (T-PC), for transmitting a pair of correlated binary sources over noisy channels.
+In the T-PC structure, one source is protected by a systematic polar code  (SPC), and the other source is encoded into a double polar code (D-PC) word.
+Following this, we prove the T-PC approaches the corner point of the achievable rate-region of DJSCC.
+We further propose a distributed joint source-channel decoding algorithm, which involves two components: a cyclic redundancy check (CRC) aided successive cancellation list (CA-SCL) decoding of the SPC and a joint successive cancellation list (J-SCL) decoding of the D-PC.
+The CA-SCL and J-SCL decoding procedures alternately generate hard-decisions of sources which are iteratively exchanged as the side information and result in superior performance compared with the state-of-the-art polar code based DJSCC scheme.

 tags: []
 categories: []